 Now, I want to preface: I'd never seen an attack like this on a Mac before in my life, and finding this kind of full-Mac hijack is very rare.
 It's likely that he accidentally installed one of these "security" programs (or had it installed), which spiraled out of control from there.

 These hijacks didn't appear to be able to do much beyond slow down his machine with endless failed attempts to run a program — the process didn't have admin permissions, so it couldn't execute a thing from the library.
 But because they were there, they were constantly crashing aspects of his Mac.
+I knew I had a malfunctioning laptop on my hands, so I turned to my age-old troubleshooting checklist.

 How to fix a corrupted Mac